cpswarm/swarm_functions/coverage_path/README.md

 ```
 to launch the `coverage_path` node.

-### Launch File Parameters
 The launch file can be configured with following parameters:
 * `id` (integer, default: 1)
   The identifier (ID) of the CPS used for name spacing in simulation.
 * `output` (string, default: screen)
   Whether to show the program output (`screen`) or to write it to a log file (`log`).

-### Parameter Files
 In the `param` subdirectory there is the parameter file `coverage_path.yaml` that allows to configure the behavior of the `coverage_path` node.
-It contains the following parameters:
-* `~loop_rate` (real, default: 1.5)
-  The frequency in Hz at which to run the control loops.
-* `~queue_size` (integer, default: 1)
-  The size of the message queue used for publishing and subscribing to topics.
-* `~swarm_timeout` (real, default: 5.0)
-  Time in seconds after which it is assumed that a swarm member has left the swarm if no position update has been received.
-* `~visualize` (boolean, default: false)
-  Whether to publish the coverage path on a topic for visualization.

 ## Nodes